-How I escaped 5th-generation Mormon fundamentalism, White slavery, and education-deprivation to graduate with multiple degrees, survive, and thrive.
+How I escaped 5th-generation Mormon fundamentalism, slavery, and education-deprivation to graduate with multiple degrees, survive, and thrive.

 My memoir unveils “All-things-LeBaron and Fundy” as I shoot from the hip my surreal saga of surviving stunting child abuse in secluded, extremist cults: The FLDS in Short Creek.
 Then my Uncle Joel and Uncle Ervil LeBaron’s now fairly extinct killer cult headquartered largely in Colonia LeBaron, Chihuahua, Mexico.

-In 1967, at age twenty-one, I fled the criminal LeBaron cult, escaping with only my three-year-old toddler, a suitcase, $5.00 to my name … and but six years of formal education.
+In 1967, at age twenty-one, I fled the criminal LeBaron cult, escaping with but my three-year-old toddler, a suitcase, $5.00 to my name … and only six years of formal education.

 Part of my education took place in infamous Short Creek/AKA, Colorado City, Arizona–Utah’s Mormon fundamentalist one-room schoolhouse hosting grades 1st–5th under the tutelage of Mrs. Verda Lartzen.
 The rest is My-story … Her-story … and History-–with much credit going to the good ole USA and God.

 Five months after escaping the Mexico LeBaron cult (though not having set foot in a classroom for over seven years–or since I was 14; nor having had 9th, 10th, 11th, or 12th grades; i.e., High School) I miraculously matriculated at East Los Angeles, Jr. College in California; Earned an Associate of Arts degree in Music; graduated from UCLA in 1973 with a Bachelor of Arts in Sociology – And attained a Teacher’s Credential and Post-graduate work from California State University, Northridge, in 1976, specializing in Liberal Arts and Bilingual Ed.

 Presently I’m a member of the California Writers Club (https://cwc-sfv.org) where I officiated as Program Chair and helped with Hospitality.